reetou/apper/README.md

 Frontend for Apper project.
 Watch it working here - https://apper.vercel.app (viewing from Desktop recommended)

+Interface is on Russian - unfortunately, I forgot to use English everywhere :joy:

 Backend is not working.

 Backend repo available here: https://github.com/reetou/apperback